Measurement is the difference in actionable insights and vague generalities

 Our point of view is simple.
 We believe that alignment with government organizations provides material benefit to public and private entities.
-We have aligned our maturity scale with CMMC definitions and allow for granular maturity scoring.
-We believe that whole number, custom scales, simplified controls, and polar questions do not provide the information needed to effectively establish your risk baseline.
+We have aligned our maturity scale with industry accepted definitions and allow for more granular maturity scoring.
+We believe that whole number, custom scales, simplified models, and polar questions do not provide the information needed to effectively establish your true risk baseline.

 Process management includes deliberate process optimization/improvement.
 Optimizing the certainty of outcomes, reduction of risk, and added value across the organization.
 Continuous improvement methods have been established and are fully integrated into the management system.